 2 – Poor Grammar and Spelling/Proof-Reading

 I am aware that I am a writing snob.
 I admit it.
 I have a Master’s in English and worked as an English teacher for over five years.
 When there are typos or spelling and grammar mistakes in ANYTHING I will notice it.
-Usually I am simply content to point them out to whomever I happen to be with – “Look at that, they can’t even spell menu” – and my friends just roll their eyes and ignore me.
-But if I am reading a website or a blog, where the author is setting themselves up to be an expert on whatever they are writing about, then one of my biggest blogging pet peeves is seeing that they can’t even write (or sometimes simply proof-read) properly.
+Usually, I am simply content to point them out to whomever I happen to be with – “Look at that, they can’t even spell menu” – and my friends just roll their eyes and ignore me.
+But if I am reading a website or a blog, where the author is setting themselves up to be an expert on whatever they are writing about, then one of my biggest blogging pet peeves is seeing that they can’t even write (or sometimes simply proofread) properly.
 Some people might argue that not everyone is as pedantic or as much of a writing perfectionist as I am, but then I would say, “So why are they trying to make a living from writing?!”
-If it is an otherwise professional-looking page, where the author is selling things, or being compensated for their writing, then it really bugs me that they can’t even be bothered to make their writing as professional as possible as well.
-Sure, not everyone is naturally good at spelling or grammar, but that is why you PROOF-READ.
-You use spell-checker, you read your post aloud, you get a friend or peer to look over it for you.
+If it is an otherwise professional-looking page, where the author is selling things or being compensated for their writing, then it really bugs me that they can’t even be bothered to make their writing as professional as possible as well.
+Sure, not everyone is naturally good at spelling or grammar, but that is why you PROOFREAD.
+You use a spell-checker, you read your post aloud, and you get a friend or peer to look over it for you.
 I’m sure some people would disagree with me, but if I find a blogger who can’t even use you’re and your correctly, then I am not wasting my time reading their content.
-In this day and age anyone can become a blogger, and even make money writing; but it boggles my mind why anyone would pay for sub-par, poorly written content.
+In this day and age, anyone can become a blogger, and even make money writing; but it boggles my mind why anyone would pay for sub-par, poorly written content.

 3 – Bad Design